rwoll/CS051Proposal/README.md

 the IDE and adds a GUI.
 It ships with the newer releases of [Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/marsr)

-With EGit, you can `ctrl`-click and import a single project or an entire repository filled with multiple projects into Eclipse's standard Package Explorer Visual aids will also appear in the Package Explorer to depict a clear picture of the Git status of each project asset.
+With EGit, you can `ctrl`-click and import a single project or an entire repository filled with multiple projects into Eclipse's standard Package Explorer.
+Visual aids will also appear in the Package Explorer to depict a clear picture of the Git status of each project asset.